Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Does self-care actually reduce stress, or is it just marketing?

 Both, depending on what you mean by self-care.
 The face-mask-and-candle version does modest work at best.
 The practice-based version (consistent mindfulness, gratitude journaling, breathwork, sleep hygiene) has a substantial evidence base.
 A 2022 BMJ Open systematic review found that brief mindfulness-based practices produce measurable reductions in perceived stress across many randomised trials, with effects growing with consistency.
+A 2026 meta-analysis in npj Mental Health Research of 17 RCTs confirmed a significant post-intervention reduction in perceived stress (SMD = −0.53) among non-clinical adults.
 The product itself matters less than the routine it supports.

 What’s the physiological sigh, and why does it work?